Ebiroll/esp32_sigrok/README.md

 # Sump
 You have to change configuration in app-config.h to get this to work
+#define SUMP_OVER_UART 1
+You will also have to go through the code.

 You might have to press scan a few times until the ESP32 appears.
 Set samplingrate to 10 KHZ